 A thrilling part of the trail is the narrow and quite long hanging bridge.
-For first timer, this may trigger fascination and excitement.
+For a first-timer, this may trigger fascination and excitement.
 Of, how lovely it is swinging with the bridge while gazing on the bluish pool below.

 During my previous visit with my siblings, we took a not-so-popular trail.
 From Asin Hot Spring, we followed the brook for some 20 minutes to Bayokbok Falls.
 This brook is definitely worth a thousand pictures.
 There are numerous pockets of deep pools and some mini-waterfalls.
 You can bet.
-We were lucky enough to have trekked along the brook on its grandiose and crystal-clear state.
+We were lucky to have trekked the brook during its grandiose and crystal-clear state.

 For me, the brook leading to Bayokbok falls and beyond is a golden beauty.
-Simply take a look at the photos below and you will notice the gold stains of the rocks and boulders.
+Check out the photos below and you will notice the seemingly gold stains of the rocks and boulders.
 I am not really sure why they appear that way.
-Perhaps, it is because one of the brooks sources is the Bengaongao cave, further upstream.
+Perhaps, it is because one of the brook’s sources is the Bengaongao cave, further upstream.
 From what I know, caves are usually sulfuric.

-Add to our amazement, we were able to gaze on countless crabs as well as endemic fishes and aquatic insects.
+Add to our amazement, we caught sight of countless crabs as well as endemic fishes and aquatic insects.
 With that, I can say that Bayokbok falls is relatively healthy and clean.